 LEED, or Leadership in Energy and Environmental Design, is the most widely used green building rating system in the world.
-Available for virtually all building, community and home project types, LEED provides a framework to create healthy, highly efficient and cost-saving green buildings.
+Available for virtually all building, community, and home project types, LEED provides a framework to create healthy, highly efficient, and cost-saving green buildings.
 LEED certification is a globally recognized symbol of sustainability achievement.

 AASHE and STARS Program

 AASHE is the leading association for the advancement of sustainability in higher education.
-They serve a full range of higher education faculty, administrators, staff and students who are change agents and drivers of sustainability innovation.
+They serve a full range of higher education faculty, administrators, staff, and students who are change agents and drivers of sustainability innovation.

 The Sustainability Tracking, Assessment & Rating System™ (STARS®) is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
 STARS is intended to engage and recognize the full spectrum of higher education institutions, from community colleges to research universities.
 The framework encompasses long-term sustainability goals for already high-achieving institutions, as well as entry points of recognition for institutions that are taking first steps toward sustainability.

-To harvest rainwater and minimize the need of water that is used for irrigation around the Agriculture building gardens, a rainwater collection tank has been installed.
+To harvest rainwater and minimize the need for water that is used for irrigation around the Agriculture building gardens, a rainwater collection tank has been installed.
 By capturing and utilizing this available resource, we can provide not only a model of efficiency to students, but we can also minimize water usage and costs at Texas State University.
 The catchment surface area in question is on top of the Agriculture building on an approximately 36,000 square foot glass area.
-Runoff would be diverted around the corner to a Cistern, placed in a largely unused area near the gardens.
+The runoff would be diverted around the corner to a Cistern, placed in a largely unused area near the gardens.
 The designers of the rainwater collection system predict the system will harvest at least 7,500 gallons of water, with only 15,000 square feet of collection space, well enough to keep the cistern full during the dry season.

 Recycling on Campus